seolhalee/seolhalee.github.io/portfolio.md

 ### Returning Gendered Playground to All: Participatory Design for Inclusive Playful Places
 _Pariticipatory Design Workshop, Yangji.Co.Ltd, 2018_
-<p> Through discussion and citizen-led tour ,
-During the urban regeneration project in Cheon-an, South Korea, we run an open studio, where residents can walk in and freely participate in the urban design process with architects, planners, and designers.
+<p>During the urban regeneration project in Cheon-an, South Korea, we run an open studio, where residents can walk in and freely participate in the urban design process with architects, planners, and designers.
 Conversation with elderly women revealed that the neighborhood didn't have a place for elderly women to PLAY.
 With additional field investigations with the residents, we found that most of the public spaces in the neighborhood are highly masculinized: the huge shade under the bridge was used as a gambling yard for old men, and the enclosed green spaces were rarely used by women because they felt unsafe and even threatened in those spaces.
 These findings led us to aim to return the gendered, threatening playground to all.
 In the final pesentation, we suggested to redesign the public spaces with three design principles: to make the places visually open, connected as a network accessible to all, and to place more inclusive and engaging programs.</p>
 <div class="img-container">
   <img src="/images/namsan_workshop3_color.jpg" width="50%">
 </div>